push-based/css-contain-and-content-visibility-research/contain-impact-properties/Readme.md

 - ❌ composite

 [*]  as we shield layouting with `contain:layout`
-[*]  `Update Layer Tree` disappears when work is performed outside of the contained element
+[*]  `Update Layer Tree` significantly improved (basically disappears) when work is performed outside of the contained element

 ### [L,l,Off]